← All resources

 • On medication for a chronic condition.
 Intermittent fasting may disrupt your ability to consistently take your medication if you have to take it with food.

 • Living with diabetes.
 Intermittent fasting will completely change the way you take your insulin.
-If you do want to try intermittent fasting, Allison recommends bringing it up to your doctor to make a plan.
+If you do want to try intermittent fasting, ask your doctor to help you make a plan.

 • Recovering from an eating disorder.
 Restricting food intake can be harmful for those who have experienced disordered eating.
-Allison recommends pursuing other weight loss avenues.
+Tryon recommends pursuing other weight loss avenues.

 Even if you don’t fall into any of those groups, but you are routinely famished by lunchtime, intermittent fasting may not be for you.
 The focus should be on finding a sustainable diet, and if you’re always hungry, fasting may not be a long-term possibility.